jacobobryant/biff/libs/authenticate/README.md

 clj -M:demo
 ```

-Open broweser to `localhost:8080` and enter an email address to sign in.
-The sign-in code will be printed to the console, and the browser will display a form to input the verification code.
+Open `localhost:8080` and enter an email address.
+The sign-in code will be

-Signing in with the code displays a welcome screen displaying the current "User ID" and a functional "sign out" button.
+printed to the console.

 ## Usage